iwdgo/testinghello/README.md

 # Testing Hello!

-Test of hello app can be done offline (site is not running) or online.
+Test of hello app can be done offline (server is not running) or online.
-If online, it can be deployed locally in three different ways.
+If online, it can be deployed locally (no network) or on a server.

+Test is executed:
-Offline: by calling the handler directly.
+- offline: by calling the handler directly.

+- online without network by issuing an http request and verifying the response of the web site.
+-- To start the site locally, use `src>go run .`

-Online: by issuing an http request and verifying the response of the web site.
+- online with network (app is deployed) by issuing an http request and verifying the response of the web site.
+-- use the standard set up (`app.yaml`) to deploy on Google Cloud using free quotas
+    Set up of the account is required first.
+    `src>gcloud app deploy app.yaml`

-### Modules
+### Difference with v0.1.0

+All previous solutions have been remove including comments as their use on GCP is deprecated and would require ad hoc set up.

+Further, `dev_appserver.py` does not provide support beyond go1.11 and its use has been removed.
+To run the app locally `go run .` is available.

+#### v1.0.0 Optional use of modules in various configuration.
 Since `Go 1.11` is available on GCP, the `app.yaml` is very simplified.
     `src/main>gcloud app deploy .`

-#### Good to know:
+## Good to know

 - Free resources are documented [here](https://cloud.google.com/free/docs/gcp-free-tier).
 - Although using Go modules, the set up is confusing as reported by the build log: